Steve132/CoinRelay/README.md

 Support/Thanks
 --------------------------

-If you use or like this project please consider donating.
-Address: 1RELAY11yrKkqxpCSwE7moim2s38a4nJN
+If you use or like this project please consider donating to me the developer: 1RELAY11yrKkqxpCSwE7moim2s38a4nJN